-I generally use Sunday afternoon to ease my way into the busy week ahead.
-I do some batch cooking and also make up some of these dressings to add zing to packed lunches and quick dinners.
+I use Sunday afternoon to ease my way into the busy week ahead.
+I do some batch cooking and make up some of these dressings to add zing to packed lunches and quick dinners.

 75mL hulled tahini paste